testmonitor/slack-client/README.md

 In case your Slack app is not configured for token rotation, you're all done now!

-When token rotation has been enabled, your access token will be valid for **one hour**.
+When token rotation has been enabled, your access token will be valid for **twelve hours**.
 After that, you'll have to refresh the token to regain access:

 ```php